cplett/cplett.github.io/page/xtb/installation.md

 The xtb software is open-source and available under the LGPL 3.0 license on the GitHub platform.
 This guide provides a brief summary of the existing [guideline](https://xtb-docs.readthedocs.io/en/latest/setup.html).
 Some features are available only for the newer version of xtb (`=6.7.0`, [start Linux download](https://github.com/grimme-lab/xtb/releases/download/v6.7.0/xtb-6.7.0-linux-x86_64.tar.xz)).
 In case of any issues, you can always refer to the full documentation for further details.
-Even though xtb is cross-platform, for simplicity and stability reasons, we assume a **Linux** distribution for the rest of the workshop.

 {% include warning.html content="Primary operating system (OS) for the development and application of **xtb** is Linux.
 While it is possible to install **xtb** on Windows and macOS, support for these platforms may be more limited." %}

 ## Straighforward Installation
 The most straightforward way to install xtb is by downloading the [precompiled binaries](https://github.com/grimme-lab/xtb/releases).
-You can also get bleeding-edge version of the program.
+You can also get a bleeding-edge version of the program.
-After downloading the appropriate version, extract it, make it executable, and add it to your `PATH` variable:
+After downloading the appropriate version, extract it, make it executable, and add it to your `PATH` variable for easy use:

 ```bash
 tar -xvf xtb*.tar.xz